microsoft/azure-digital-twins-java/twin-reflector-proxy/README.md

 # DRAFT - Twin Reflector Proxy

-This module aims to provide a dispatcher application that consumes Kafka event streams which might contain topology changes as well as telemetry ingress.
+This module aims to provide a dispatcher application that consumes Azure Event Hub event streams which contain topology changes and/or as telemetry ingress.

-//TODO Docker,Helm

-twin-integration-tests